adilmas13/ng-scripter/projects/ng-scripter/README.md

 | crossOrigin  | No  | string  | CORS |

 ## Other notable functions
-1. **isScriptLoaded** : Checks if a script is loaded or not.
+1. **isScriptLoaded** : Checks if a script is loaded or not using the script Object.
+Returns true or false
+1. **isScriptLoadedViaSrc** : Checks if a script is loaded or not using the script's src.
+Returns true or false
+1. **isScriptLoadedViaId** : Checks if a script is loaded or not using the script's id.
 Returns true or false

 ## Advantages over other script loaders
 1. Avoids loading the same script multiple times